 If you’ve ever been tempted to ditch wool suits in favour of linen or cotton, think again!
-The impossibly soft, moisture-retaining, durable fiber reigns supreme for suits.
+The impossibly soft, moisture-retaining, durable fibre reigns supreme for suits.
 Even when the mercury begins to rise, wool helps keep you cool and dry in the summer heat.

 Merino wool is especially superior.
 Cultivated in Australia to be worn all year round, its fibres are more than three times finer than the average human hair, making it one of the softest fibres to touch.
 Its moisture retention qualities in particular also improve its static resistance.

-As modern tailors seek to break from the mould of conservatism for bespoke styles, wool is an ideal textile for bespoke garments.an all-rounder wool suit is fit for every occasion:
+As modern tailors seek to break from the mould of conservatism for bespoke styles, wool is an ideal textile for bespoke garments, an all-rounder wool suit is fit for every occasion:

 Providing warmth in winter while keeping you cool in summer, a Merino wool suit will last a lifetime with the proper care.
 From the boardroom to happy-hour, a lightweight wool suit can never be underestimated.